-Pituitary tumors (also called pituitary adenomas) are small tumors that form in the pituitary gland.
-The pituitary gland, located at the base of the brain, releases hormones that influence the body’s growth, metabolism and maturation.
+Pituitary tumors are also called pituitary adenomas.
+They are small tumors that form in the pituitary gland.
+The pituitary gland is located at the base of the brain and releases hormones that influence the body’s growth, metabolism and maturation.
 Pituitary tumors interfere with normal hormone production.

 Pituitary tumors account for about 10 percent of all primary brain tumors.
 Most are benign and can be cured.